Renault (EPA:RNO) Given a €54.00 Price Target by UBS Group Analysts

-UBS Group set a €54.00 ($63.53) target price on Renault (EPA:RNO) in a research report report published on Monday morning, Borsen Zeitung reports.
+Renault (EPA:RNO) received a €54.00 ($63.53) price target from UBS Group in a research report issued on Monday, Borsen Zeitung reports.
+UBS Group’s price objective indicates a potential upside of 68.62% from the stock’s previous close.

 Renault SA designs, manufactures, sells, and distributes vehicles in France and internationally.
 The company operates through Automotive, AVTOVAZ, Sales Financing, and Mobility Services segments.
 It offers passenger and light commercial, and electric vehicles primarily under the Renault, Dacia, Renault Samsung Motors, Alpine, and LADA, as well as under the Nissan, Datsun, and Infiniti brands.